-This post comes to us from Ted Haeger, Vice President of Education & Support at Control4.
+This post comes to us from Ted Haeger, former Vice President of Education & Support at Control4.
 Ted brings over 25 years of experience from the enterprise and consumer technology fields and the work from his team has led to multiple industry awards for first-class online and in-classroom training programs.
 GUIDANCE FROM A GEEK WHO PREFERS TO GO-IT-ALONE

 When I bought my modest 2,300-square-foot suburban home, I was pretty keen on the idea that I would automate it myself.
 Seriously, how hard could it be?
 Or, so I thought.

 The typical person who gets the itch to automate their own home is a lot like me: technical and self-reliant.
 And possibly

 a little cheap.
 I’m a technical guy.

 I’ve worked in software for several years, and I can get around most basic scripting or programming challenges.
 I used to build my own computers and perform hardware upgrades.
 I get into a lot of emerging tech trends; currently it’s electric vehicles and Internet of Things gadgets.
 So smart-home technology tickles my techie tendencies.
 I’m also handy.

 I do a lot of my home’s upkeep and upgrade needs.
 I can replace a light switch, install a hardwood floor, replace a sconce or appliance, and patch a wall and then paint it.
 I call an electrician only when a job gets into really high voltage and amperage.
 I’m something of a spendthrift.

 I don’t enjoy paying someone else to do something that I could do as well myself.
 In fact, I resent